 Failed Oxygen Sensor

 A failed oxygen sensor is one thing that can be detrimental to your catalytic converter.
 However, this sensor is quick and easy to replace or clean in most cases.
 This part monitors oxygen in the exhaust in order to help ensure the proper air and fuel mixture in the engine.
 If it isn’t fixed you’ll see a decrease in fuel efficiency and an increase in emissions.

 This sensor tells your vehicle how much gas to add to the air/fuel mix based on incoming air.
 If this part becomes damaged or otherwise malfunctions you will also notice a sharp decrease in your miles per gallon.
 Be sure to replace your air filter as scheduled to help ensure this part doesn’t fail.

 The spark plugs are what ignite the air/fuel mixture and should they misfire or be unable to properly perform their function the check engine light will come on.
 This is a fast and easy fix for most cars and trucks.

 The best case scenario if your check engine light has come on is if you forgot to tighten the gas cap after filling up.
 A loose or broken gas cap will allow for fuel vapors to escape through the filler hose, resulting in the check engine light coming on thanks to detection of the fumes by the EVAP system.

 As soon as the check engine light comes on be sure to get to your local auto repair shop for diagnostics.
-If you need check engine light repair in Mountain View be sure to visit A-1 Auto Tech.
+If you need check engine light repair in Mountain View be sure to visit A-1 Auto Tech, Inc.

 Our team of talented auto repair mechanics will quickly diagnose the issue your car is having and have you on your way in no time.
+We even do auto air conditioner repair.
 Give us a call at (650) 487-2240 to schedule an appointment for quality auto repair in Mountain View today.